Best of PEZ Rider Blog: At Last, Jason Starts Racing!

-Rider Blog: Season 2020 part 2 is about to kick in, but our man in Austria, Jason Saltzman, has made an early start with the Slovenian National time trial championships and the Palten-Ennstal Tour.
+Best of PEZ Rider Blog: Season 2020 part 2 was about to kick in, but our man in Austria, Jason Saltzman, made an early start with the Slovenian National time trial championships and the Palten-Ennstal Tour.
 Racing at last!

 The view from the hotel bed in Sölden.
 That peak is where we were headed later in the day

 Bike racing is back!
 Well, sort of.
 Over the course of the last two weeks I’ve pinned a number on 7 times to ride the first races back after quarantine.
 All of the races have been TTs.
 The first race was Slovenian National Championships.
 (No, I did not suddenly obtain Slovenian citizenship.
 They let a few foreigners ride but did not count us in the official results.)
 This was followed by a 4 stage (ended up being 3 stages due to road closure problems for the final hill climb), two-day stage race in the heart of Austria at the Palten-Ennstal Tour.
 One rest day later, I started three consecutive days of hill climbs up the infamous Großglockner (https://www.strava.com/segments/658113?filter=overall), Kitzbüheler Horn (https://www.strava.com/segments/619225?filter=overall), and Rettenbachferner (https://www.strava.com/segments/1536920) climbs.

 Riding around Kaiserau before the prologue of the Palten-Ennstal Tour